Bira/octopus-carnival/_drafts/wir-mm2-4e-traits-appendix.md

 The three writeups and their notable traits are listed below.

 - **Bullywugs** have Swamp Walk and get Primordial as a bonus language.
-Their racial power is the Rancid Air aura from their monster writeups.
+Their racial power is the Rancid Air aura from their monster writeups. +2 to CON and DEX.

-- **Duergar** are predictably similar to dwarves, but they get Deep Speech as a bonus language and the Infernal Quills racial power.
+- **Duergar** are predictably similar to dwarves, but they get Deep Speech as a bonus language and the Infernal Quills racial power. +2 to CON and WIS.

 - **Kenku** get the Flock Effect and Mimicry abilities from their monster writeups, but don't have any bonus languages.
-Flock Effect is a pretty awesome ability for a rogue.
+Flock Effect is a pretty awesome ability for a rogue. +2 to DEX and CHA.

 And with this we can finally close the MM2, and move on to the next book in my planned series.
 See you on the Monster Manual 3 Let's Read!